Apply to the Residency

 As a resident, you are an employee of the House Staff of the University of Virginia.
 For information about housestaff, salaries, benefits, and conditions of employment, see the Graduate Medical Education website.

-For information about life in Charlottesville, visit the School of Medicine site Word of Mouth.
+Here is a great article highlighting some of the MANY spectacular reasons to live in Charlottesville, Where to Live Now – 8 reasons to Move to C’ville.
 Elsewhere at UVA, the Law School guide to Living in Charlottesville has recommendations for newcomers and long term residents alike.
 For comprehensive information about nonprofit organizations (local government, schools, churches, arts organizations, and recreational facilities, for example) in Central Virginia, visit Monticello Avenue.

 The University of Virginia is an Equal Opportunity/Affirmative Action Employer.